 The THRESHOLD input is safely operated between 0 and 2/3rds of the supply voltage.

-Due to the internal circuity of the timer the THRESHOLD can rise to slightly above 2/3rds of the supply voltage.
+Due to the internal circuitry of the timer the THRESHOLD can rise to slightly above 2/3rds of the supply voltage.
 Any extra current is drained away through the IC.

 A low TRIGGER input overrides a high THRESHOLD input.

-The THRESHOLD input may malfunction and the timer could be dammaged if it is exposed directly to the supply volage.
+The THRESHOLD input may malfunction and the timer could be damaged if it is exposed directly to the supply voltage.

-If there is a posibility that the THRESHOLD input could be exposed to voltages greater than 2/3rds of the supply voltage, a 1,000 ohm or greater resistor should be placed in series with the THRESHOLD input to prevent excesive current from flowing into this input.
+If there is a possibility that the THRESHOLD input could be exposed to voltages greater than 2/3rds of the supply voltage, a 1,000 ohm or greater resistor should be placed in series with the THRESHOLD input to prevent excessive current from flowing into this input.
 This resistor is included in some of the circuit shown on this page.